OutSystems/docs-product/src/extensibility-and-integration/sap/execute-sap-stateless-calls.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/jSgZ0l0unYdVymLxKZasno/Extensibility%20and%20Integration?node-id=418:51
+summary: The article explains how to create an extension module in OutSystems to manage stateless SAP BAPI remote function calls for improved performance
 ---
 # Execute SAP Stateless Calls

 Some SAP BAPI remote functions do not need to commit database changes.
 However, since there is no way for the OutSystems platform to detect if a given SAP remote function requires a commit or not, by default it creates a new transaction for each SAP remote function call and commits changes before closing it.